GregDMeyer/dynamite/examples/scripts/kagome/README.md

 ## Overview

 The Kagome lattice is physically interesting because its unique connectivity yields a frustrated magnet---with an antiferromagnetic interaction, there is no way to configure the spins so that neighbors are all anti-aligned.
 This has the potential to produce a *quantum spin liquid*.
 In this example we explore the behavior of spins in the Kagome lattice on a torus.
+Like in the MBL example, iterative algorithms such as those used in dynamite have proved a crucial tool for the analysis of these types of systems: reaching the largest system sizes possible is important for reducing finite-size effects, but tensor network methods cannot be used due to extensive entanglement even in the ground state.
+For this problem, iterative methods have been successfully used for system sizes up to 48 spins.[<sup>1,2</sup>](#ref1)

-In the file `lattice_library.py`, we provide the Python dict `kagome_clusters` which contains a set of finite-size Kagome lattice clusters specified by their basis vectors (see [TODO]()), as well as a function `basis_to_graph` to generate a list of vertices and edges from those basis vectors.
+In the file `lattice_library.py`, we provide the Python dict `kagome_clusters` which contains a set of finite-size Kagome lattice clusters specified by their basis vectors (see reference[<sup>1</sup>](#ref1)), as well as a function `basis_to_graph` to generate a list of vertices and edges from those basis vectors.
 We've also included some code in `plot_lattice.py` to plot these lattices, which also shows how the spins are numbered.
 Here is an example:

 ```python